FreeSDE/Freqtrade_installer/installer/README.md

 This script automates the installation process of Freqtrade, a cryptocurrency trading bot, on Debian-based Linux distributions.

+> **NOTE:** This is a Work-In-Progress (WIP) script, meaning it is currently under development and may not function perfectly.
+Always ensure you understand what the script is doing before running it.

 ## Script Features

 ### 1. OS Compatibility Check